top of page

 Read more about Trail Stress HERE

-ASCENT helps each person to find the trail just right for them
+ASCENT can support planning at the individual, organization, and regional level.
+For example, ASCENT can support individual planning by helping each person to find the trail just right for them

 • Separate ratings for each feature (Cross- & Running Grade, Width, Surface, and Obstacles), help each person identify which feature(s) they find stressful

-• Carefully graded stress levels - A-, B, and C - within each feature help each person choose a difficulty level that matches their current capacity and confidence
+• Carefully graded stress levels - A, B, C, and D - within each feature help each person choose a difficulty level that matches their current capacity and confidence

 Margot on Stateline Fixed.jpg